If you are not experienced in remodeling its hard to know what to look for in a remodeling contractor. We don’t know what we don’t know.

 • Itemized list of labor by trade

-• Shoudl include quantities (sq ft, linear feet, each)
+• Shoudl include quantities (sq ft, linear feet, each) and a description

 • Should have notes about installation standards and materails to be used